atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     ```

     Helm gives up waiting for a successful release, Usually, it means that Confluence (or any other product) pod failed to pass its readiness probe,
-    or the pod has been stuck in a Pending state.
+    or the pod is stuck in a Pending state.

     **Solution**